the-ak-foundation/embedded-mcu-bare-metal/examples/02-struct-c/README.md

 - **Scales.** GPIOA through GPIOI each have around 10 registers.
 One `GPIO_TypeDef` handles them all instead of hundreds of `#define` lines.
 - **Offsets stay in sync.** If ST changes a layout, we fix one struct instead of hunting down individual `#define`s.
 - **Same style as CMSIS.** The vendor `stm32l1xx.h` uses exactly this pattern, so `04-cmsis-device-c` will just swap our hand-written struct for the ST one.

-The next examples (`03-cmsis-core-c`, `04-cmsis-device-c`, `05-hal-c`) keep climbing the same ladder — each step drops another block of hand-written code.